The Rule of Thumb: All distilled alcoholic drinks have no carbs. Fermented drinks will always contain some amount of carbs.

 Alcoholic Drinks with Low Carbs

 After understanding quite a bit about the distilled vs. fermented options to choose from, and also that you cannot accept calories in lieu of carbs, we will give you some interesting low-carb alcoholic drinks.
 You can enjoy these drinks at a party in moderation if you don't wish you succumb to their influence on your diet and demeanor.

 The best alcoholic drink is red wine.
-Red wine contains a minimum amount of calories, and is a storehouse of antioxidants that provide innumerable health benefits to us in various ways.
+It contains less calories, and is a storehouse of antioxidants that provide innumerable health benefits.

 It contains an ingredient called "resveratrol" that proves to be good for the heart.
 However, consumption of red wine, or any other wine should be done in moderation.
 The USDA defines a standard drink of wine to be equivalent to 5 fluid ounces.
 Women are recommended to take not more than 1 drink in a day, while the quantity doubles for men.

 - Diageo's BV Coastal Estates Merlot: 0.8 g

 - Blossom Hill, White Grenache Rose Wine: 0.9 g